Cryptocurrency Stellar Up More Than 4% In 24 hours | Benzinga

 Cryptocurrency Stellar Up More Than 4% In 24 hours

-Stellar’s (CRYPTO: XLM) price has increased 4.83% over the past 24 hours to $0.26, which is in the opposite direction of its trend over the past week, where it has experienced a 8.0% loss, moving from $0.28 to its current price.
+Over the past 24 hours, Stellar’s (CRYPTO: XLM) price has risen 4.23% to $0.29.
+This continues its positive trend over the past week where it has experienced a 7.0% gain, moving from $0.27 to its current price.
 As it stands right now, the coin’s all-time high is $0.88.

 The chart below compares the price movement and volatility for Stellar over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 0.0% over the past week, while the overall circulating supply of the coin has decreased 0.3% to over 24.75 billion.
-This puts its current circulating supply at an estimated 49.5% of its max supply, which is 50.00 billion.
-The current market cap ranking for XLM is #31 at 6.47 billion.
+The trading volume for the coin has tumbled 4.0% over the past week along with the circulating supply of the coin, which has fallen 0.26%.
+This brings the circulating supply to 24.77 billion, which makes up an estimated 49.55% of its max supply of 50.00 billion.
+According to our data, the current market cap ranking for XLM is #28 at 7.11 billion.

 Where Can You Buy Stellar?